KDE/kdewin-installer/readme.txt

 	7 fix perl package list import or reduce to one package 8 add reinstall package support
-	9 deal with package name clashes from different locations (dependency checking)
+	9 deal with package name clashes from different locations (dependency checking) 10 add a switch to select end user/developer operation (end user by default) in end user mode only the bin packages are visible

 4 config
     1 exclude upx from gnuwin32, it is outdated.